es-ude/elastic-ai.creator/elasticai/creator/vhdl/README.md

     +work_library_name
 }

-Translatable <|..
-LSTMTranslatable
+VHDLModule <|..
+LSTMModule
-LSTMTranslatable -- LSTMTranslationArgs
+LSTMModule -- LSTMTranslationArgs
-Translatable <|..
-Linear1dTranslatable
+VHDLModule <|..
+Linear1dModule
-Linear1dTranslatable -- Linear1dTranslationArgs
+Linear1dModule -- Linear1dTranslationArgs
 ```

 ## Build Functions

-To convert a layer from a particular machine learning framework to the corresponding translatable, we use build
+To convert a layer from a particular machine learning framework to the corresponding VHDLModule, we use build
 functions for each layer of the machine learning framework.
 A build function is a function that takes the current layer
-object of the machine learning framework and returns a `Translatable` object.
+object of the machine learning framework and returns a `VHDLModule` object.
 In this build function, all the
-necessary parameters of the layer are extracted and these parameters are used to create the corresponding translatable
+necessary parameters of the layer are extracted and these parameters are used to create the corresponding VHDLModule
 object.
 To translate a model of a machine learning framework, there is a `BuildFunctionMapping` that maps all supported
 layers to their corresponding build function.